GSA/CFO.gov/_cards/2021-11-26-0560-Leading-Leveraging-Diversity-Mid.md

 behavior_illustrations: "Adheres to Equal Employment Opportunity (EEO) policies, goals, objectives, and philosophies of valuing diversity in performing everyday duties and responsibilities ?
 Builds teams leveraging diverse capabilities of staff ?
 Recognizes and utilizes skills of staff with diverse backgrounds to benefit the organization, clients, and coworkers ?
 Addresses and corrects the use of inappropriate language or actions which deride diversity"
 proficiency_level_definition: Applies the competency in somewhat difficult situations ?
 Requires frequent guidance ?
 Demonstrates familiarity with concepts and processes  ?
 Applies the competency in difficult situations ?
 Requires occasional guidance ?
 Demonstrates understanding of concepts and processes
 relevant_courses:
- - Creating A Culture of Diversity, Equity, Inclusion and Assessibility in Government (MGMT8011), GSU, <a href="https://www.LearnAtGSUSA.com/MGMT8014">https://www.LearnAtGSUSA.com/MGMT8014</a>
+- <a href="https://www.LearnAtGSUSA.com/MGMT8014">Creating A Culture of Diversity, Equity, Inclusion and Assessibility in Government (MGMT8011), GSU</a>
- - Your Role in Creating a Culture of Diversity, Equity, Inclusion and Assessability in Government (DEIA) (MGMT8012), GSU, <a href="https://www.LearnAtGSUSA.com/MGMT8015">https://www.LearnAtGSUSA.com/MGMT8015</a>
+- <a href="https://www.LearnAtGSUSA.com/MGMT8015">Your Role in Creating a Culture of Diversity, Equity, Inclusion and Assessability in Government (DEIA) (MGMT8012), GSU</a>
- - EEO for Supervisors and Managers (EEOP8101), GSU, <a href="https://www.LearnAtGSUSA.com/EEOP8104">https://www.LearnAtGSUSA.com/EEOP8104</a>
+- <a href="https://www.LearnAtGSUSA.com/EEOP8104">EEO for Supervisors and Managers (EEOP8101), GSU</a>
- - Creating A Culture of Diversity, Equity, Inclusion and Assessibility in Government (MGMT8011), GSU, <a href="https://www.LearnAtGSUSA.com/MGMT8018">https://www.LearnAtGSUSA.com/MGMT8018</a>
+- <a href="https://www.LearnAtGSUSA.com/MGMT8018">Creating A Culture of Diversity, Equity, Inclusion and Assessibility in Government (MGMT8011), GSU</a>
- - Your Role in Creating a Culture of Diversity, Equity, Inclusion and Assessability in Government (DEIA) (MGMT8012), GSU, <a href="https://www.LearnAtGSUSA.com/MGMT8019">https://www.LearnAtGSUSA.com/MGMT8019</a>
+- <a href="https://www.LearnAtGSUSA.com/MGMT8019">Your Role in Creating a Culture of Diversity, Equity, Inclusion and Assessability in Government (DEIA) (MGMT8012), GSU</a>
 filters: Leading-Leveraging-Diversity GS-10-13 series-0560
 ---